JosieGittingTheHub/bachelor-thesis-GraphQL/minispotify/README.md

 ## Development

-Starting the development environment with Playground as IDE `$ npm run dev`
+Starting the development environment with Playground as IDE:

+`$ npm run dev`

-Deploy changes to the Prisma database service
+Deploy changes to the Prisma database service:

 `$ npm prisma deploy`

 ## Usage
-Starting only the server
+Starting only the server:

 `$ npm start`